Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Fill it up before turning it on.
 If you’re doing a few loads of washing then get them done and positioned before you turn it on.

 Use a high spin speed on your washing machine.
 Ours goes up to 1400 so I use this to ensure that the clothes are wrung out really well.
+Sometimes I do a second spin cycle for 12 minutes just to get clothes as dry as possible before hanging them up.

 Turn it off overnight.
 If you can do your washing in the day, turn it on, let it warm up nicely and then turn it off overnight.
 You’ll be in bed anyway so for those hours it won’t be costing anything to run and your clothes will still be drying.
 If it isn’t done in the morning then pop it back on.
 If you’re short on time then leave it turned on overnight and give it a good 12 hours to dry everything.